 Dear Party Animals,

 Sarah-Jane here, reporting for duty.
 At first glance, you may not be able to tell much difference, but when you weren’t looking, my online home has been rebuilt by the web-wizard known around these parts as Dr Wilby-Von-Tech, The Baron of Byte.
-We were recently invaded by Ukrainian spam-fiends.
+We were recently invaded by foreign spam-fiends.
 It’s not that I was ungrateful for their copious email offers of ‘cheap meds' and 'sexy girls', but how many do they think I need per day?

 Bye-Bye old website